 With ongoing global and economic challenges, and the acceleration of changing traveller behaviours, hoteliers need to reevaluate their strategies.

-So what are the most important trends to focus on and what’s it going to take to succeed online moving forward for accommodation providers?
+So what are the most important trends to focus on and what’s it going to take to succeed online moving forward for a hotel business?

 Table of contents

-*A strong force within the industry in 2022 is going to be hotel commerce and the leading platforms enabling hoteliers to master it.
+*A strong force within the industry in moving forward is going to be hotel commerce and the leading platforms enabling hoteliers to master it.
 If you haven’t looked into hotel commerce yet, check out the full guide here.

 Success has always depended on attracting the right guests with the right offer at the right time.
 The ways that you can do this are diversifying quickly however, and you need to be savvy to take full advantage of growing opportunities this year and beyond.